No longer considered rare

 Pediatric Crohn’s disease is a rare, inflammatory bowel disease characterized by severe, chronic inflammation of the intestinal wall or any portion of the gastrointestinal tract.
 The gastrointestinal tract is a group of organs that are connected by tubes that run from the mouth to the anus.
-The organs that make up the gastrointestinal tract are the esophagus, stomach, small intestine, large intestine, and anus.
+The organs that make up the gastrointestinal tract are the esophagus, stomach, small intestine, large intestine and anus.
 The esophagus is the muscular tube that runs from the back of the throat to the stomach.
 The small intestine is a long, narrow, folded tube that extends from the stomach to the large intestine.
 It is the area where most of the digestion and absorption of nutrients occurs within the body.
-When the small intestine is damaged or lost (e.g., due to surgery), affected individuals may lose the ability to absorb sufficient amounts of water, vitamins and other nutrients from food.
+When the small intestine is damaged or lost (e.g., due to surgery), affected individuals may lose the ability to absorb enough water, vitamins, and other nutrients from food.
 The large intestine, also known as the colon, is a long, narrow folded tube that connects the small intestine to the anus.
 The large intestine absorbs water and minerals and is where the formation and temporary storage of solid waste (feces) occurs.
 The anus is a small opening at the end of the intestines through which solid waste exits the body.
 The last segment of the large intestine that connects to the anus is called the rectum.
 Pediatric Crohn’s disease can affect any area of the gastrointestinal tract.

 The two areas most often affected are the ileum and the large intestine.
 The ileum is the last section of the small intestine and connects to the large intestine.
 Common symptoms often include diarrhea (sometimes bloody), abdominal pain, fever, and weight loss.
-In pediatrics, poor linear growth and lack of adequate weight gain can often be the presenting concerns; in these instances, proper diagnosis is often delayed.
+In children, poor linear growth and lack of adequate weight gain can often be the presenting concerns; in these instances, proper diagnosis is often delayed.
 Symptoms may come and go (relapsing and remitting).
-Crohn’s disease is more commonly diagnosed in adults, but approximately 25% are diagnosed as children and teenagers (pediatric population).
+Crohn’s disease is more commonly diagnosed in adults, but approximately 25% of patients are diagnosed as children and teenagers (pediatric population).
 Children and adolescents are less likely than adults to have disease that is limited to the small intestine.
-The exact cause of pediatric Crohn’s disease is not fully understood, but this is believed to develop because of multiple different factors occurring together including genetic, immunologic, and environmental triggers.
+The exact cause of pediatric Crohn’s disease is not fully understood, but this is thought to develop because of multiple different factors occurring together including genetic, immunologic and environmental triggers.

 The signs and symptoms can vary from one person to another.
 Symptoms can appear suddenly, or they may build slowly over time.
-Symptoms may be triggered by trauma, illness, or stress.
+Symptoms may be triggered by trauma, illness or stress.
 Sometimes, symptoms occur with no identifiable triggering event.

 About 30% of children and adolescents develop perianal disease, which affects the area around the anus.
 This can make it painful for children to go to the bathroom.
-Affected individuals may develop fissures or tears, abscesses, or a fistula in the perianal region.
+Affected individuals may develop fissures or tears, abscesses or a fistula in the perianal region.
 A fistula is a small, abnormal passageway that connects the skin to the inside of the anus.
 Fistulae can be associated with abscesses.
 Some individuals develop skin tags, which are raised areas or bumps off of the anus.

 Some affected individuals develop signs and symptoms outside of the gastrointestinal tract.
 These signs and symptoms may be called extraintestinal symptoms.
-About 40% of children or adolescents eventually develop lesions on or in the mouth, including lesions on the mucous membrane lining the inside of the mouth and on the gums (mucogingivitis), canker sores of the mouth (aphthous ulcers), or swelling.
+About 40% of children or adolescents eventually develop lesions on or in the mouth, including lesions on the mucous membrane lining the inside of the mouth and on the gums (mucogingivitis), canker sores of the mouth (aphthous ulcers) or swelling.